RodriguezLaraRafa/ADDA-Labs/README.md

 To work with recursive data types, graphs, linear programming, and genetic algorithms, I make use of the repository adda_v4, written by Miguel Toro Bonilla.

 https://github.com/migueltoro/adda_v4

+Thanks to [amoraschi](https://github.com/amoraschi) and [AlexMG-05](https://github.com/AlexMG-05) for their help in optimisation exercises, you can find their proposed solutions in their profiles